greenboxal/doggohub/doc/administration/operations/unicorn.md

 This is what a Unicorn worker memory restart looks like in unicorn_stderr.log.
 You see that worker 4 (PID 125918) is inspecting itself and decides to exit.
 The threshold memory value was 254802235 bytes, about 250MB.
-With GitLab this threshold is a random value between 200 and 250 MB.
+With DoggoHub this threshold is a random value between 200 and 250 MB.
 The master process (PID 117565) then reaps the worker process and spawns a new 'worker 4' with PID 127549.